AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/overview.md

 ## Audience {#audience}

 This journey is designed for the developer persona, laying out the requirements, steps, and approach of an AEM Headless project from a developer's perspective.
-The journey will define additional personas with which the developer must interact for a successful project, but the point-of-view for the journey is that of the developer.
+The journey defines additional personas with which the developer must interact for a successful project, but the point-of-view for the journey is that of the developer.

 The following are the personas that interact in this journey.